Bernankez/utils/guide/contributing.md

 3. Export your function in `/functions/[index|node|browser|vue].ts`.
 It depends on your function's runtime environment.
 Type helpers should export from `/functions/index.ts`.

+4. Restart VitePress.
+Now you can see your function page and developing your function.

 ## Reference

 ### Directory structure reference